nadeeravista/flatmates_chores_api/README.md

 This API is using Node.js API

 ## Prerequests
-You shold have install Node package in your computer of server
+You shold have installed Node package in your computer of server.

 ## Installation
 Checkout the code